luwae/pixelflut_server/README.md

 | 2    | `b`       |
 | 3    | undefined |

-#### Error handling

- - It is allowed to define a rectangle with `w = 0` and `h = 0`.
-In this case, The server ignores the command.
- - It is allowed to define a rectangle which escapes screen bounds.
-In this case, the server still expects `w*h` pixels; the ones outside are then ignored.

 ### Rectangle get

 This command specifies a rectangle `(x, y, w, h)`.
 Due to space constraints, w and h have possible ranges `0..=4095`.
+The server sends back `w*h` color values with 4 bytes each.
+The order is left-to-right and top-to-bottom.

 | Byte | Content                                                              |
 | ----:| -------------------------------------------------------------------- |